Veterinary Clinical Reference · EBPT

 Match Circuit to Patient Size

-Always calculate estimated blood volume (Dog: 90 mL/kg; Cat: 65 mL/kg) and compare to circuit priming volume before initiating.
+Always calculate estimated blood volume (Dog: 80–90 mL/kg; Cat: 60 mL/kg) and compare to the extracorporeal circuit volume before initiating.
+Circuit volume varies between platforms — confirm with the referral centre.
 Consider MCHP or blood prime for patients where circuit volume exceeds ~10–15% of EBV.

 03 // PK SELECTION